edinburgh-rbm/mois-examples/metrics/notes.md

 tensors.*

-Afterwards, I asked what the difference between an outer product and a tensor product, and wrote on the board something that looked like high-school linear algebra
+Afterwards, I asked what the difference between an outer product and a tensor product is, and wrote on the board something that looked like high-school linear algebra

 $$